danfuzz/samizdat/doc/library-guide/Value.md

 Returns the data payload of the given arbitrary value, if any.
 For a type-only value, this returns void.

-For transparent, if `secret` is passed, then this function returns void.
+For derived data values, if `secret` is passed, then this function returns void.

 For opaque values (including most core values), the given `secret` must match the value's associated secret (associated with the type).
 If the secret